 There’s a lot of bad information on the internet when it comes to choosing which dirt bike to buy.
-This is especially true about the best 4 stroke trail bikes.
+This is especially true about the best 4 stroke dirt bikes for trail riding.

 What’s The Difference Between A Dirt Bike And A Trail Bike?

 A trail bike also can differ in that it has an 18″ rear wheel (allows for bigger knobbies/sidewall), a larger gas tank, armor (hand guards/skid plate/etc.), a wider ratio transmission to make each gear more usable, a different exhaust that’s quieter with a spark arrestor, a kickstand, as well as a head and tail light on some models.

 They’re a lot better than a motocross bike for trail riding because they’re more comfortable and easier to ride off-road.
 The extra accessories are worth the extra weight unless you’re a hardcore racer.

 What Kind of Trail Riding Are You Doing?

 There’s more than one kind of trail riding.
 I’ve ridden my dirt bikes on trails that are in the woods, up and down mountains, in desert-like terrain, or just in my backyard and state trails.

 Certain models of dirt bikes will work better or worse on different types of trails.
 If you want to be aggressive and race through the open woods at high speeds, then you’ll want a high-performance enduro bike that is built for racing.

 Just want a comfortable trail bike for casually riding up the mountain hills?
 A simple, low-performance air-cooled 4 stroke will meet your needs at less than half the cost of the race-ready model.

 With that said, I still ride a “slow trail bike” aggressively and have more fun than ever!
 It just needed some suspension tuning to be able to handle the higher speeds and bigger impacts.